howardjake/NYT-BS-Discovery/README.md

 # The New York Times Best Sellers Explorer

-Users can explore the New York Times Best Sellers by list and date.
-The page also connects users to the places to buy them and see reviews.
+A basic web application where users can explore the New York Times Best Sellers lists, both current and archived.

-Click a book cover and you are lead to it's Goodreads page, or click your online store to buy it.

 ![Post-Style](./img/Post-Styling.png)